-Last year, on average, one person was killed on WA roads every two days.
 WA has the worst road fatality rate of any State.
+On average, one person is killed on our roads every two days.
 We take a look at the numbers and the why.

-D espite modern cars being safer, mandatory seatbelt laws and stricter controls on driving under the influence, last year WA experienced its worst fatality rate in eight years, 35 more than the year before and the worst of any State.
+D espite modern cars being safer, mandatory seatbelt laws and stricter controls on driving under the influence, Western Australia still has the worst road safety performance of any State in the country.

-"If you look past the statistics, it means every two days last year, families, friends and communities received the devastating news that a loved one was not coming home," says RAC's General Manager of Corporate Affairs Will Golsby.
+“If you look past the statistics, it means every two days, families, friends and communities received the devastating news that a loved one was not coming home," says RAC’s General Manager Corporate Affairs Will Golsby.

-When compared to other states, WA is actually one of the worst performers for road fatalities.
-It didn't used to be this way.
-Back in the 1990's, WA actually had one of the lowest road fatality rates in Australia.
-However, we've gone from being best in class to the worst in class, while other states like Victoria have consistently improved their road safety figures.
+We haven’t always been one of the worst performers for road fatalities.
+Back in the 1990’s, WA had one of the lowest road fatality rates in Australia.
+However, we’re now lagging well behind other states.

-The same report found that 1.6 per cent of our drivers admitted to “sometimes” driving over the legal alcohol limit: higher than the national average of 0.9 per cent.
+The same report found 10 per cent have driven over the legal alcohol limit, which is also higher than the national average.

-A study by ANCAP found an over-representation of older vehicles in fatal crashes, with the average age of a vehicle involved in a fatality being 12.9 years.
+A study by ANCAP found an over-representation of older vehicles in fatal crashes, with the average age of a vehicle involved in a fatality being 12.9 years old.

 Older vehicles account for just 20 per cent of the national registered fleet of passenger vehicles but were involved in a third of fatal crashes.
-Newer cars (31 per cent of the fleet) were involved in just 13 per cent of fatal crashes.
+Newer cars, which account for 31 per cent of the national fleet, were involved in just 13 per cent of fatal crashes.

 ANCAP also found you are twice as likely to be killed in a three star car, than in a five star car.
 Do you know what safety rating your car has?